pilarcoscojuela/Thesis/README.txt

 ## Usage

 Run compute_equations.txt in Magma (version V2.21-5).
+This script calls Python3.

 ## Notes

-For a precise definition of DME−, see https://blogs.mat.ucm.es/dme/
+For a precise definition of DME and DME-, see https://blogs.mat.ucm.es/dme/ For other variants, see Chapter 3 of the thesis.